OCA/interface-github/github_connector/README.rst

    * ``source_code_local_path = /workspace/source_code/``

+Note: you can define the route as environment variable using the key SOURCE_CODE_LOCAL_PATH

 Note: make sure that Odoo process has read / write access on that folder

    * ``github_token = your_github_access_token``